google-deepmind/graphcast/README.md

 contains detailed instructions on launching a Google Cloud TPU VM.
 This provides a means of running models (1-3) in the separate `gencast_demo_cloud_vm.ipynb` through [Colaboratory](https://colab.research.google.com/github/deepmind/graphcast/blob/master/gencast_demo_cloud_vm.ipynb).

+The document also provides [instructions](https://github.com/google-deepmind/graphcast/blob/main/docs/cloud_vm_setup.md#running-inference-on-gpu) for running GenCast on a GPU.
+This requires using a different attention implementation.

 ### Brief description of relevant library files

 *   `denoiser.py`: The GenCast denoiser for one step predictions.